-The parameterization offered in this study is limited to ≤ -21 °C. Below -21 °C, a constant increase in n_s(T) towards low freezing temperature is seen, whereas a plateau of high n_s(T) is found between -21 °C and -16 °C, at which our INP data are validated within errors discussed in SI Sect.
+The parameterization offered in this study is limited to ≤ -21 °C. Below -21 °C, a constant increase in $n_s(T)$ towards low freezing temperature is seen, whereas a plateau of high $n_s(T)$ is found between -21 °C and -16 °C, at which our INP data are validated within errors discussed in SI Sect.
 S2.
 However, we cautiously note that the flattening of the concentrations warmer than -21 °C is a spurious result mainly due to the instrument resolution.
-The total effective sampling volume is a combination of the chamber size, the number of sampling cycles that are averaged, and the pressure to which the chamber is filled.
 As described in Sect.
-2B, t The minimum resolvable INP value is 0.02 L-1 on a 6-hour time average, but the non-time-averaged minimum n{INP} detection limit is in fact ~ 0.3-2 L-1.
-This floor approximately intersects a plateau region where the data remains remarkably steady across the whole temperature range and a value where extrapolation of the functional relationship of concentration and temperature would suggest is crossed near -20 °C (i.e., close to the beginning of the flattening).
-We would expect a loss of sensitivity to result in an undercounting of values as mastly 0s are averaged into data.
-Neverthelase, it appears likely that undercounting of values as mostly 0s are averaged into data.
+2B, the minimum resolvable INP value is 0.02 L-1 on a 6-hour time average, but the non-time-averaged minimum n{INP} detection limit is in fact ~ 0.2 L-1.
+This floor approximately intersects a plateau region where the data remains remarkably steady near -20 °C (i.e., close to the beginning of the flattening).
+We would expect a loss of sensitivity to result in an undercounting of values as mostly 0s are averaged into data.
 Nevertheless, it appears likely that the flattening is a consequence of the resolution floor of the system and its operational configuration at BRW.

-The comparison between $n_s(T)$ data from this study and reference spectra shown in Fig. 7b reveals that immersion freezingice nucleation efficiencies of aerosols collected at ground level at BRW are equivalent to, or higher than, desert dust studied in Ullrich et al. (2017) above -20 °C. This outcome was expected as the aerosol population at BRW is presumably not purely composed of desert dust.
+The comparison between $n_s(T)$ data from this study and reference spectra shown in Fig. 7b reveals that ice nucleation efficiencies of aerosols collected at ground level at BRW are equivalent to, or higher than, desert dust studied in Ullrich et al. (2017) above -20 °C. This outcome was expected as the aerosol population at BRW is presumably not purely composed of desert dust.
 Indeed, many previous studies suggest the potential influence of highly active biogenic INP in the region (Inoue et al., 2021; Creamean et al., 2022).
-While a partial overlap of our $n_s(T)$ with illite NX (mineral dust proxy) and

-Figure 8.
-Seasonal breakdowns of the PINE-03 based $n{\text{INP}}(T)$ and $n{\text{s}}(T)$ data are shown in (a) and (b), respectively.
-The uncertainties in $n{\text{INP}}(T)$ and $n{\text{s}}(T)$ are also adopted from W24. microcrystalline cellulose (MCC; non-proteinaceous organic surrogate) spectra are seen in a few temperature bins in the middle range (i.e., -27 °C < T < -19 °C), reference spectra of these compositions cannot solely explain the overall $n_s(T)$ trend from BRW.
+While a partial overlap of our $n_s(T)$ with illite NX (mineral dust proxy) and microcrystalline cellulose (MCC; non-proteinaceous organic surrogate) spectra are seen in a few temperature bins in the middle range (i.e., -27 °C < T < -19°C), reference spectra of these compositions cannot solely explain the overall $n_s(T)$ trend from BRW.
 The sea spray aerosol (SSA) $n_s(T)$ parameterization spectrum from McCluskey et al. (2018) shows a less active trend and is not comparable to the BRW data, implying aerosols collected at BRW are different from SSAs seen in McCluskey et al. (2018) and perhaps predominantly composed of nss and non-SSA compounds.
 The link between these chemical compounds to INP is not straightforward.
-Without detailed sizedependent composition and ice residual chemistry data, further discussion cannot be made in this study.
+Without detailed size-dependent composition and ice residual chemistry data, further discussion cannot be made in this study.
 It is also worth noting that a substantial portion of the PINE measurement period was during winter when the adjacent ocean was capped by sea ice.
 Figure 8 below and Fig. S5 (SI Sect.
 6) show seasonal n_s parameterizations.